manasasanjay/core-ERM/README.md

 # core-ERM
-all ERM code for replicatino project
+all ERM code for replication project